Winsyin/MRFE/README.md

 genism 3.8.3

 # Content
-./Datasets: the dataset with label and sequence, including circRNAs and linear RNA datasets.
+./circRNA-RBP: the dataset with label and sequence.
-./circRNA2Vec: circRNA word vector model trained by iCircRBP-DHN(https://academic.oup.com/bib/article/22/4/bbaa274/5943796?login=true)

 # Usage
 To predict the secondary structure of circRNAs, you should ensure that RNAfold is installed, which can be downloaded from https://www.tbi.univie.ac.at/RNA/, using the tutorial found at https://www.tbi.univie.ac.at/RNA/tutorial/#sec3_1.

+circRNA word vector model trained by iCircRBP-DHN(https://academic.oup.com/bib/article/22/4/bbaa274/5943796?login=true) can be downloaded from

 Then simply run this command to train the model.